Back to Blog

 Seasonal allergies can manifest as headaches, mold allergies, congestion, runny nose, sneezing, infections, shortness of breath, asthma, cough, ear paindizziness, throat drainage, or red, itchy, and watery eyes

-Many chronic cases of sinusitis are rooted in an ongoing mold sensitivity and possibly infection, and this often goes undiagnosed by most physicians.
+Most chronic sinusitis is rooted in mold sensitivity and possibly a fungal infection of the sinus cavity.
+This often goes undiagnosed for years.
 In fact, frequent antibiotic use for sinus infections will make the underlying cause (fungal infection) worse.

 Surgeries that repair the deviated septum are often unsuccessful because they’re not addressing the root cause – mold and yeast.
-We can diagnose this through our testing process, and through nutritional foods and herbs, rebalance your body’s immune system.
+We can diagnose this through our testing process.
+With nutritional foods and herbs, we can rebalance your immune system.

-Here are some other natural tips for clearing congestion and infection of the sinuses:
+More natural tips for clearing congestion and sinus infections:

 Also: try COLLOIDAL SILVER*.
 A few squirts in your nostrils (you can also use this on kids, pets, and eyes) during an infection every 4 hours or so will clear it up quick.